-Most of the sonas can be created by providing input to several mandatory data fields:
+Most Sonas can be created by providing input to several mandatory data fields:

-• Sona Name.
-A unique name you give to your SONA: name of the product or service, your name (for a personal sona), title of a show, etc. It should be no longer that two lines.
+• Sona Name: A unique name you give to your SONA, the name of the product or service, your name (for a personal sona), the title of a show, etc. This should be no longer that two lines.

-• Picture.
-This is your face picture, logo of the product you advertise, any abstract image associated with the content of your sona.
+• Picture: This is your face, product logo, or any image associated with the content of your Sona.

-• Description.
-A text field where you input information about yourself (Personal sona), description of a product or service, guides, etc.
+• Description: A text field where you input your information (Personal Sona), a description of a product or service, guides, etc.

-• Phone.
-The telephone to call with a touch of a button.
+• Phone: The number to call with a touch of a button.

-All remaining input data fields accept text and urls, and can be populated as needed.
+All remaining input data fields accept both text and urls, and can be populated as needed.

-At the bottom of the sona create/edit screen there is the audio player that will play the ABOUT ME file with the sound code embedded into a clip of your favorite song you provided; you can also download that audio file.
+At the bottom of the Sona create/edit screen, there is an audio player that will play the ABOUT ME file with the sound code embedded into a clip of a song of your choosing; you can also download this audio file.

-NOTE: Each sona can contain up to 8 links and images, each associated with one of the round icons displayed on the phone’s sona screen.
-The best way to learn the process is to experiment by creating sonas.
+NOTE: Each Sona can contain up to 8 links and images, each associated with one of the round icons displayed on the phone’s Sona screen.
+The best way to learn this process is to experiment.

 Start designing your Sona now!